okta/okta-sdk-dotnet/API_README.md

   - okta.profileMappings.read: Allows the app to read user profile mappings in your Okta organization.
   - okta.pushProviders.manage: Allows the app to create and manage push notification providers such as APNs and FCM.
   - okta.pushProviders.read: Allows the app to read push notification providers such as APNs and FCM.
+  - okta.rateLimits.manage: Allows the app to create and manage rate limits in your Okta organization.
+  - okta.rateLimits.read: Allows the app to read information about rate limits in your Okta organization.
   - okta.riskEvents.manage: Allows the app to publish risk events to your Okta organization.
   - okta.riskProviders.manage: Allows the app to create and manage risk provider integrations in your Okta organization.
   - okta.riskProviders.read: Allows the app to read all risk provider integrations in your Okta organization.